 So, to sum it all up, too much sugar negatively affects our mood, our eating habits (it is very addictive), our weight, our ability to fight disease, our hormones, and really, every system of the body.
 It is, after all, a toxin.
 And we all know toxins are very bad!

-So how much sugar is too much?
+But how much sugar is too much?

 Before we can answer that, we need to look at the different types of sugars.
 Because, as you probably already know, not all sugars are created equally!

-The Types of Sugar
+The Types Of Sugar

 Sugar, unfortunately, comes in all sorts of shapes, sizes, and varieties.
 Dextrose, sucrose, fructose, glucose, lactose, maltose - not to mention just normal sugar like the white granulated variety!
 We also have honey, agave, corn syrup… It can be a bit overwhelming for the person who is trying to truly be sugar- free.